TBAYtoday City Guide Live Banner

 Address: 1102 N. Florida Ave., Tampa

-Nearby: Floridan Palace, Melting Pot Social, Tampa Firefighters Museum
+Nearby: Melting Pot Social, Tampa Firefighters Museum

-Each letter has a snippet of TBAY painted inside: The “T” has the Water Tower in Sulphur Springs; “A” has the Gasparilla ship and flotilla; “M” has the University of Tampa’s minarets; “P” has an image of the Streetcar in Ybor City; the “A” has children casting their fishing rods in our waters.
+Each letter features a snippet of TBAY painted inside: The “T” has the Water Tower in Sulphur Springs; “A” has the Gasparilla ship and flotilla; “M” has the University of Tampa’s minarets; “P” has an image of the Streetcar in Ybor City; the “A” has children casting their fishing rods in our waters.